scaleoutsean/awesome-solidfire/README.md

 #### Grafana/Graphite - SolidFire Collector

 - [SolidFire Collector](https://github.com/scaleoutsean/sfc/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
 It gathers SolidFire and vSphere 6.x metrics, stores them in Graphite and lets you visualize them in Grafana
-  - Formerly HCICollector
+  - Formerly HCICollector, but completely rewritten and improved
+  - Uses InfluxDB v1 back-end
+  - Docker container available

 #### Grafana/Prometheus - solidfire-exporter

-- [SolidFire Exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in the Prometheus format
+- [SolidFire Exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in Prometheus format
-  - Recommended for SolidFire and Kubernetes
+  - Recommended for SolidFire in Kubernetes environments

 #### Telegraf